Further Git and GitHub for Effective Collaboration: Setup

 Linux

-If Git is not already available on your machine you can try to install it via your distributions package manager.
-For Debian/Ubuntu run sudo apt-get install git and for Fedora run sudo dnf install git.
+If Git is not already available on your machine you can try to install it via your distribution’s package manager.

 To check the installation was successful open a new terminal.
-In the window that launches enter the command git --version and press enter.
-You should see output similar to the below:
+In the window that launches enter the command:

 git version 2.40.0